 But when Billie is hired to find a missing teenager, Adin Brown, the job winds up being much more complicated than her typical cheating-husband-recon cases.
 Tie in her complicated relationship with the police force, a Detective Hank Cooper in particular, and her promises to help her friend/informant Shyla protect young indigenous girls from a sketchy man known solely by the name “Frank”, things become even more tangled.
 And Billie may just find herself in over her head…

-Continue reading “The War Widow: ARC Book Review”
+Continue reading “The War Widow by Tara Moss: ARC Book Review”

 A Curse of Roses is a queer retelling of the Portuguese legend, the Miracle of Roses, which is the story of Rainha Santa Isabel.
 In this 13th century reimagining by Diana Pinguicha, Isabel is Yzabel – princess of Aragon and Majorca and betrothed to the king of Portugal and the Algraves.
 With Yzabel’s nuptials to King Denis in the near future, she shouldn’t feel anything but anticipated joy.
 But things are not as hopeful as they may first appear.